|Here is an update since our last email on November 3, 2019.

 REASON #1: For the first time you will be asked whether you support lowering the quorum from 50% to 35%

 If a majority of members say “yes” to lowering the quorum to 35%, then the Judge has indicated that 35% will govern the current election (January 2020) as well as all future elections.
-If the majority says “no”, then the quorum stays at 50% and likely can never be revisited again by the Court.
+If the majority says “no”, then the quorum stays at 50%.

 REASON #2.
 Progress has been made with two new board members, but more new leadership is needed